kentcdodds/bookshelf/INSTRUCTIONS.md

 **With serve**

-The `serve` module can be configured with a `serve.json` file in the you serve.
+The `serve` module can be configured with a `serve.json` file in the directory you serve.
 Open `./public/serve.json` and see if you can figure out how to get that to redirect properly.